rxv3774/WebCheckers/docs/DesignDoc.md

 > and the results of the testing._

 ### Acceptance Testing
-As of now, we have completed and passed all necessary acceptance criteria tests for the first two user stories.
+Currently we have completed and passed all necessary acceptance criteria tests for the first two user stories.
 All acceptance criteria tests for the Player sign-in and start game user stories are complete and functional.
 We are currently working on tests for further user stories.